MARIAMJESTEM/AuthenticatorProject/README.md

 ## TO DO

-There are two things to do
+There are three things to do

 - Add checking if login is in database `__main__.py line 21`
 - Add checking if user has access `__main__.py line 46`